kisssdev/aurelia-kis-oidc/README.md

 - After a successful login to the OpenID provider, the access token is automatically attached to the http client.

-- When an API call is made and the access token has expired, a 401 http code is received.
+- When an API call is made, the plugin will check the access token validity.
+If the token has expired, the plugin will try to sign in the user silently in order to get a new access token.

-- The plugin tries to connect the user silently.
-If the user has a valid browser session to the OpenID provider, a new access token is retrieved, and the API is called transparently.
+- If the user has a valid browser session to the OpenID provider, a new access token is retrieved, and the API is called transparently.

 - If the silent login is not possible the user is prompted to reconnect to the OpenID provider.